 Salimah H. Meghani, PhD, MBE, RN, FAAN

 Salimah H. Meghani, PhD, MBE, RN, FAAN has a long-standing commitment to advancing the field of palliative care through scholarship and service.
 During 2005-2007, she served on the Pennsylvania Department of Aging’s state taskforce: Improving Quality at the End of Life for Pennsylvanians.
 This committee assessed the status of palliative care in the state and formulated recommendations for improving advanced illness care for Pennsylvanians.
 Between 2007-2009, Dr. Meghani served on the Pennsylvania Patient Life-Sustaining Wishes Advisory Committee.
 This committee was appointed by the PA Secretary of Health to assess the feasibility of implementing Physician Order for Life-Sustaining Treatment paradigm in Pennsylvania.
 This effort led to the endorsement of Pennsylvania POLST to ensure that seriously ill patients’ treatment wishes are documented and honored across healthcare settings.
-More recently (2012-2014), Dr. Meghani served as a member of the Institute of Medicine (now NAM) Study Committee that authored the report, Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life.
+Dr. Meghani served as a member of the Institute of Medicine (now NAM) Study Committee that authored the report, Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life.
+Dr. Meghani was recently appointed on the National Academies of Sciences, Engineering, and Medicine planning committee on Pain and Symptom Management for People with Serious Illness in the Context of the Opioid Crisis.
+She is one the core-co leads on the NIH-funded Palliative Care Research Cooperative Group.

 “My program of research combines an investigation of palliative care and healthcare disparities– two layers of vulnerability embedded in the context of the complex healthcare system.
 I am committed to helping students and fellows develop skills and the scholarly tools to broach this important area of research.”